Skip to content

 • docs/: Contains all documentation and site configuration.

-Deploying to github pages#
+Deploying to GitHub Pages#

 • deployGhdocs: Builds and deploys the documentation to GitHub Pages using mkdocs gh-deploy.
-This publishes your latest docs to the configured GitHub Pages site.

 🟨 App Repository (apps/)#

-This directory contains the application code and sample apps to be included in the enablement.
-You can add multiple apps hereβ€”each app should have its own subfolder inside apps/.
+This directory contains the application code and sample apps.
+Each app has its own subfolder inside apps/ in the framework cache.

 Port Allocation and NodePort Strategy#